-The mean cover of macroalgae across the harbour is very high (Figure 7a-c) ensuring the assessment for this sub-indicator remains 'very poor'.
-Within the Mid Harbour zone, the macroalgae cover declined slightly at Farmers Reef which is the only reef across the harbour to receive a 'satisfactory' categorisation for this indictor.
-At the remaining Mid harbour reefs the cover of Macroalgae has remained persistently above levels observed in the early years of program (Figure 6, Table A 6).
-In the Outer Harbour the cover of macroalgae was higher than previously recorded at both reefs (Figure 6, Figure 7c).
+The mean cover of macroalgae across the harbour continues to be very high (Figure 7a-c) ensuring the assessment for this sub-indicator remains 'very poor'.
+Although macroalgae cover declined slightly at all reefs except for Facing and Manning, Farmers Reef is the only reef across the harbour to receive a 'very good' categorisation for this indictor (Table A 6, Table A 7).

-The generally high cover across the Harbour suggests that despite water quality being generally within guideline values in both the Mid and Outer Harbour (2022 | Gladstone Healthy Harbour Partnership (ghhp.org.au)), the availability of nutrients within the Harbour is clearly not limiting to the macroalgae communities.
+The generally high cover across the Harbour suggests that despite water quality being generally within guideline values in both the Mid and Outer Harbour (2023 | Gladstone Healthy Harbour Partnership (ghhp.org.au)), the availability of nutrients within the Harbour is clearly not limiting to the macroalgae communities.
 Given the persistent high cover of macroalgae, and the performance of the other indicators, it is very likely that these algal communities are contributing to the suppression of coral recovery across the Harbour.